Certora/Examples/CVLByExample/Summarization/CalledContractAndExecutingContract/README.md

 ## 3. Behavior of `calledContract` and `executingContract`

 ### `calledContract`
-- Represents the address of the contract on which the summarized method was called.
+- Represents the address of the contract on which the summarized method was called, or more precisely in whose context it runs.
+It is essentially `address(this)` in the context of the original call you are summarizing.
-- For **internal calls**, `calledContract` is the same as the contract containing the function (i.e., “this”).
+- For **internal calls**, and non-delegate **external calls** `calledContract` is the same as the contract containing the function.
-- For **library calls** and **delegate calls**, `calledContract` can be the contract *initiating* the code execution (since libraries and delegate calls run in the caller’s context).
+- For **library calls** and **delegate calls**, `calledContract` is the contract *initiating* the code execution (since libraries and delegate calls run in the caller’s context).

 ### `executingContract`
 - Represents the address of the contract that *initiated the call*.